The FASER experiment at the Large Hadron Collider: Detector

 \subsection{Trigger and Data Acquisition}

 The FASER detector is triggered by signals in any of the scintillator stations or the calorimeter.
 Before data taking, the expected trigger rate was about 650~Hz for the maximum expected luminosity, where triggers were assumed to be only from through-going muons.
 In reality the maximum trigger rate in most of Run 3 has been about roughly double this, with the increase mostly due to low-energy noise or beam-background triggers not accounted for before data taking.
-The system was designed with sufficient margin to be able to handle the larger than expected rate without problems.
+Here the beam-background is mostly low-energy particles from beam-losses in LHC beam-1 (incoming to IP1 from FASER), for which there is little shielding between the LHC beamline and FASER.
+The trigger and data acquisition system was designed with sufficient margin to be able to handle the larger than expected rate without problems.

 A sketch of the system is shown in Fig.~\ref{fig:FASER_TDAQ_schema}.
 The raw calorimeter and scintillator counter PMT signals are sent to a commercial digitizer card, which issues trigger signals if the waveforms are above pre-defined thresholds.
 These digitizer trigger signals are sent to a custom FPGA-based Trigger Logic Board (called the TLB) which can combine inputs to form a global trigger (Level 1 Accept, L1A).
 The TLB can pre-scale and inhibit triggers and run monitoring algorithms.
 The L1A signal is distributed to the tracker readout boards (TRBs) and the digitizer, to initiate read out of the detector data.
 On receiving a L1A signal, the different readout boards send data over a dedicated fiber network to a software event builder DAQ process running on a server situated on the surface (about 600~m away from the detector).
 The system allows monitoring of the data by software processes running on the DAQ server, while the DAQ electronics are situated in the TI12 tunnel close to the FASER detector.
 The trigger and data acquisition (TDAQ) hardware operates on the LHC clock, which is received, processed and distributed via a dedicated electronics board.